-^{} Includes 9.7% shares granted but not acquired and ungranted shares under the various Employee Share Ownership Plans.
+\ Includes 9.7% shares granted but not acquired and ungranted shares under the various Employee Share Ownership Plans.
 The Company has approval from the Central Bank of Bahrain ("CBB") to hold up to 40% of its shares for various Employee Share Ownership Plans.
-On the balance sheet these shares are accounted for as the equivalent of treasury
+On the balance sheet these shares are accounted for as the equivalent of treasury shares.

-As noted above, the Company is an indirect wholly-owned subsidiary of Investcorp, which is controlled by Ownership Holdings Limited ("OHL"), through OHL's direct shareholding, and its indirect shareholding through C.P.
-Holdings Limited ("CPHL"), and its largest shareholder SIPCO Limited ("SIPCO") through its direct ownership, of the issued ordinary shares of Investcorp.
-SIPCO, a subsidiary of SHL, is the entity through which Investcorp employees own beneficial interests in the ordinary shares of Investcorp Bank.
-As a result of Investcorp's ownership structure, the directors of SIPCO, comprised of certain of Investcorp's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 52.9% of Investcorp Bank's ordinary shares.
+As at June 30, 2020, Ownership Holdings Limited ('OHL'), a Cayman Islands company, has control of 51.4% of the Company's Ordinary Shares directly and through C.P.
+Holdings Limited ('CPHL'), a Cayman Islands company.
+CPHL is controlled by OHL which, in turn, has SIPCO Limited ("SIPCO") as its largest shareholder.
+Strategic shareholders own the balance of CPHL and OHL.
+SIPCO, a subsidiary of SHL, is the entity through which employees own beneficial interests in the Company's ordinary shares.

+As a result of the Company's ownership structure, the directors of SIPCO, comprised of certain of the Company's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 52.9% of the Company's ordinary shares.